 We have three stages for formal complaints.

 The manager for the service concerned will contact you within two working days to discuss the issue with you.
 They will aim to provide a response to the you within ten working days.

-If you are still unhappy, the complaint will be given to a member of the Senior Management Team who will contact you within five working days and will provide a response to you within 10 working days.
+If you are still unhappy, the complaint will be reviewed by our customer services director and a customer on our complaints group.
+They will contact you within five working days and will provide a response to you within 10 working days.
 If they need longer to investigate the complaint fully, they will contact you and explain why.

 If you are still unhappy you can complain to the Housing Ombudsman Service and details of how to do this will be provided to you.
 If the Housing Ombudsman make any recommendations we will comply with these as quickly and effectively as possible.